 Trillions in fiscal stimulus and Fed lending and debt purchasing through key strokes on balance sheets without raising “revenue” and yet, inflation is down.
 Inflation is a political- and resource-based phenomenon and not related to spending sans taxation or “printing” money….

-More advanced takes on inflation
+More advanced take on Inflation the Boogeyman

 Finally, for the more ambitious, here is a resource to get more into the nitty gritty of inflation: listen to this episode of Money on the Left with Nathan Tankus.
 Particularly interesting to me is the 15 min segment starting at the one-hour mark, where Inflation the Boogeyman is demonstrated to be rooted in white supremacy.
 During that segment, Nathan says this: